 Most insurance companies will require a current valuation certificate provided by an independent valuer before they are willing to establish cover that reflects true market value.

 In order to issue an updated valuation, it is necessary for the item to be verified in our office.
 Please call us to arrange an appointment

-Diamond and Gemstone reports provide information relating to the properties of a stone, such as authenticity, quality, cut, carat, grade or rarity.
-Reports also describe the shape, measurements, proportions, polish and symmetry of the gemstone(s).
-They also measure any fluorescence, and determine if the diamond is of natural origin or laboratory grown manners.
+Diamond and Gemstone certificates provide information relating to the properties of a stone, such as authenticity, quality, cut, carat, grade or rarity.
+Certificates also describe the shape, measurements, proportions, and polish and symmetry of the gemstone(s).
+They also measure any fluorescence and determine if the diamond is of natural origin or synthetic.

-Diamond or gemstone reports are particularly useful if you have purchased, or are considering buying, a diamond to be mounted in a piece of jewellery at a later date.
+Diamond or gemstone certificates are particularly useful if you have purchased, or are considering buying, a diamond to be mounted in a piece of jewellery at a later date.

-It should be noted that information provided in a report is only relevant to the diamond or gemstone in question.
+It should be noted that information provided in a certificate is only relevant to the diamond or gemstone in question.
 In addition, grading reports do not include a valuation, or a monetary value.

 As a service to its clients, JVL can explain and interpret pre-existing diamond certification to determine the authenticity of a diamond report, and verify that it is for that specific diamond in question.
 Some online purchases come with their own valuation certificate, however, these should be viewed with caution.
-Third party certification by a reputable laboratory ensures your diamond and gemstone is genuine, and not
+Third party certification ensures your diamond and gemstone is genuine, and not